lxxxl123/mjt-maven/note/FW.md

     - (vt) to send money online
 - wit
   - (n.) wisdom
+  - (n.) the ability to think quickly

 ## work
 - work:
 - worship:
-  - (v.) to show respect or admiration for God
+  - (v.) to show respect or admiration for God or sb

 ## wound